foundersandcoders/coursebook/src/course/syllabus/foundation/full-stack/learning-outcomes.md

 You should be focusing on meeting these learning outcomes over the three-week period.
 You will be tested on your learning during weekly quizzes.

-[ ] Understand of server-side development using Node.js.
+[ ] Understand server-side development using Node.js.
 [ ] Modularise code by creating reusable modules in Node.js, improving code organization and maintainability.
 [ ] Integrate external APIs into a web application.
 [ ] Learn to make server-side requests to APIs and handle responses effectively.